 I don’t want you to accidentally go into ketosis especially if you’re already at a low weight but limiting starchy vegetables and grains to no more than 1/2 cup each for lunch and dinner may be where you should start.
 These carbs turn into sugar pretty quickly in your body and feed the yeast so try to limit these.
 Instead, focus on other colorful vegetables like broccoli, purple cabbage, red bell peppers, tomatoes and lettuce.

-Now that your foods are figured out, it’s important to look at supplements that may help you to get rid of the overgrowth.
+Now that your foods are figured out, it’s important to look at supplement protocol that may help you to get rid of the overgrowth.